 Understanding where your inventory is going to and coming from also helps you place your warehouse space in the appropriate geographic area.
 Having physical proximity is a plus if you are looking to save money on shipping costs.

-If you are saving money on shipping costs and optimizing your inventory and warehousing, you will have more money to put back into the growth of your business.
+If you are saving money on shipping costs and optimizing your warehousing, you will have more money to put back into the growth of your business.
 The less that you are spending on storage means the more that you can put back into marketing, research and development, hiring new labor or expanding your technological base.
 It all comes around full circle.